Scrawk/ImageProcessing/README.md

 ```

 By default GetPixels will use bilinear interpolation if normalized uv's are provided.
-The interpolation method can by changed by using GetPixelsInterpolated.
+The interpolation method can be changed by using GetPixelsInterpolated.

 ```